-Note: System cache SIMMs are not the same as RAM memory SIMMs.
+Note: System Cache SIMMs are not the same as RAM memory SIMMs.
 Do not try to install cache SIMMs in your RAM memory sockets, or RAM SIMMs in your cache SIMM socket.

 Although installing secondary cache memory is easy and straightforward, a few simple precautions will ease the installation.
 Before you begin, make note of your system's current SETUP parameters.
 You can access the SETUP screen by pressing F2 at boot.
-Copy the SETUP parameters to a piece of paper.
+Copy the SETUP parameters to a piece of paper or use Shft-Print Screen to print them out on your printer.

 Also, all SIMMs are extremely sensitive to static electricity.
-Be sure to use an antistatic wrist band and ground yourself by touching the computer case before you touch the mainboard or handle any chips.
+Be sure to use an anti-static wrist band and ground yourself by touching the computer case before you touch the mainboard or handle any SIMMs.